 The Job Queue Info's general configuration settings are defined in the Manager.exe.config configuration file.
-Valid global configuration settings can also be defined through the Global.cfg global configuration file in One Identity Manager's own format.
-The configuration files are stored in the program directory.
-For more information, see One Identity Manager configuration files on page 57.
+The configuration file is kept in the program directory.
+For more information, see One Identity Manager configuration files on page 58.

 To change the program settings